gorgeous-george/smart_tracker/known_bugs/_bug_list.md

 </details>

 ***
-### 3. bug-0003 - Objects table is reloaded ignoring cases when only one dataset is selected
+### 3. bug-0003 Status_OPEN Priority_LOW - Objects table is reloaded ignoring cases when only one dataset is selected
 ### BUG DESCRIPTION
 At Sandbox after dataset's creation/update/deletion, objects table is reloaded ignoring filters set at the dataset table, for example when only one dataset is selected, it is expected to see objects related to this dataset only